NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__fundamental.md

 )
 ```

-Determine if the <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is that of an tau or antitau.
+Determine if the PID is that of an tau or antitau.

 ### function isChargedLepton